genuinetools/reg/README.md

-  ls        List all repositories. manifest  Get the json manifest for a repository. rm        Delete a specific reference of a repository. tags      Get the tags for a repository. vulns     Get a vulnerability report for a repository from a CoreOS Clair server. version   Show the version information.
+  ls        List all repositories. manifest  Get the json manifest for a repository. rm        Delete a specific reference of a repository. server    Run a static UI server for a registry. tags      Get the tags for a repository. vulns     Get a vulnerability report for a repository from a CoreOS Clair server. version   Show the version information.